martinbudden/BabyCube/README.md

 ## Design Goals

-The primary design goal was to produce a small 3D printer with a printable frame with external dimensions of approximately 200mm by 200mm by 200mm, with a target print volume of approximately 75mm by 75mm by 75mm.
+The primary design goal was to produce a small 3D printer with a printable frame, external dimensions of approximately 200mm by 200mm by 200mm, and a target print volume of approximately 75mm by 75mm by 75mm.

 The aim was that BabyCube could be printed on "standard" size printers, that is printers with a bed size of approximately 220mm by 220mm, such as the Ender 3 (print volume 220mm by 220mm by 250mm) and the Prusa i3 (print volume 250mm by 210mm by 210mm).
 I printed my BabyCube on a BIQU B1 (which is similar to an Ender 3).